 - Do you need the history of services requested and performed at a single location?

 Organizing a municipality’s work orders, staff and parts can be chaotic at best.
 Imagine if everyone had a well-defined list of work to complete before they arrived?
 Paper processes cause valuable information to get misplaced and overlooked.
 And many processes require multiple touches from different departments before they’re complete.
 You need a well-defined, organized process to get work done.
-Call Novo Solutions today to learn more about how to put our Work Order System to work for you.

 You cannot manage what you cannot measure” Bill Hewitt of Hewlett Packard